One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Discussion

-\textbf{RQ2: heterogeneous user-level effects.} Our results also highlighted that the presence of outliers and fat tailed or highly skewed distributions of user-level effects were more prominent after the restriction and less so after the quarantine.
+\textbf{Heterogeneous user-level effects.} Our results also highlighted that the presence of outliers and fat tailed or highly skewed distributions of user-level effects were more prominent after the restriction on \subr{The\_Donald} and less so after the quarantine.
 In our quantitative results, this is demonstrated by larger \textsc{mad} values for the effects of the restriction than for those of the quarantine, as reported in Table~\ref{tab:change_summary}.
-Combined with previous findings, this important result tells us that the restriction had stronger effects overall, but also that it caused \textit{more extreme and diversified user reactions}.
-This finding has important practical and ethical implications for the policing of online platforms.
-Indeed, we showed that the choice of a moderation intervention can affect the balance between the effectiveness of the intervention at large, and the extreme ---possibly undesired--- deviations it might cause to the behavior of some users.
-A prime example are the different rates at which users ceased to use their account (be it for abandonment, deletion, or suspension) after interventions or external events linked to the interventions, such as the creation of a more polarized or less moderated alternative online space.
+Combined with previous findings, this important result tells us that the restriction had stronger effects overall, but also that it was associated with \textit{more extreme and diversified user reactions}, perhaps also in response to exceptional events in this tumultuous political period, such as the George Floyd protests~\cite{trujillo2022make}.
+If confirmed in other contexts, this finding can have important practical and ethical implications for the policing of online platforms.
+Indeed, the choice of a moderation intervention can affect the balance between the effectiveness of the intervention at large, and the extreme ---possibly undesired--- deviations it might cause to the behavior of some users.
+A prime example in our work are the different rates at which users ceased to use their account (be it for abandonment, deletion, or suspension) after interventions or external events linked to the interventions, such as the creation of a more polarized or less moderated alternative online space.
 For the future, moderators and platform administrators should be aware of this issue and should account for both community and user level reactions when deciding on the enforcement of a moderation intervention.
-From an ethical standpoint, our results call for renewed attention on the delicate balance between \textit{common} versus \textit{minority} good~\cite{velasquez1992common}.
+From an ethical standpoint, our results also call for renewed attention on the delicate balance between \textit{common} versus \textit{minority} good~\cite{velasquez1992common}.
 Scholars and practitioners are now faced with the question as to whether it is right to risk causing serious harm to a minority of deviant users, in order to obtain a mild benefit for the larger community.